 Stylistics of literary dialogue.
 The pragmatics of politeness and impoliteness.
 Historical pragmatics.
 Metapragmatics in relation to conduct and etiquette manuals.

-I am interested in the linguistic make-up of speech-like dialogues within three genres: literary dialogue of the Renaissance (Castiglione, Guazzo), 16th and 18th Century theatre (Ariosto, Bibbiena, Aretino, Goldoni) and 19th Century novel (Manzoni, Collodi).
-I pursue a distinctly interdisciplinary research agenda and my work belongs to the field of literary stylistics, which uses the methodology promoted by linguistics and especially the pragmatics of politeness and impoliteness and historical pragmatics.
-Past uses of (im)politeness are studied in close connection with the metadiscourse on (im-)politeness of that historical period, using a wide variety of prescriptive sources such as conduct literature, rhetorical treatises, school manuals, children's literature, etc. These texts are interesting in that they are historical expressions of metapragmatic awareness: they explicitly reflect on the norms that are guiding the ongoing self-monitoring of 'polite' communication.
+I pursue a distinctly interdisciplinary research agenda and my work belongs to that branch of literary stylistics which interrogates literary texts with the methodology promoted by linguistics, in particular, the pragmatics of politeness and impoliteness and historical pragmatics.
+Past uses of (im)politeness are studied in close connection with the metadiscourse on (im-)politeness of that historical period, using a wide variety of prescriptive sources such as courtesy, conduct and etiquette books, rhetorical treatises, school manuals, children's literature, etc. These texts are interesting in that they are historical expressions of metapragmatic awareness: they explicitly reflect on the norms that are guiding the ongoing self-monitoring of 'polite' communication.

 I curated, together with Francesca Saltamacchia (ISI) and Luca Saltini (Biblioteca cantonale Lugano), the exhibition “Costumi soavi, dolci maniere”.
-Galatei e manuali d’etichetta nel Ticino dell’Ottocento, Biblioteca cantonale of Lugano, from the 20th of November 2018 to the 12th of January 2019.
-The exhibition, which is funded by the Pica Alfieri Foundation, Lugano, was accompanied by a catalogue and an anthology of etiquette books.
+Galatei e manuali d’etichetta nel Ticino dell’Ottocento, Canton Library Lugano, from the 20th of November 2018 to the 12th of January 2019.
+The exhibition was funded by the Pica Alfieri Foundation, Lugano, and was accompanied by a catalogue and an anthology of etiquette books..